HOW TO BOOK GUESTS:

 - The person and his story is relevant to the vast majority of people, or be of national or international interest

 - The guest must be able to sustain a compelling interview for 20-30 minutes - The guest has appropriate credentials to talk about the story

-5. Where are the biggest risks?
+3. Where are the biggest risks?
 Largest challenges?

-7. What is its status today?
-How far from an actual product?
+5. What is its status today?

 Essential in the materials to be submitted is a detailed biography of the proposed guest or guests, identifying relevant experience and education.
 Other standard materials could include books, media coverage, organization media kits, published articles and reviews.

-Successful Strategies For Booking Tech Nation Guests:
+Successful Strategies for Booking Tech Nation Guests: